\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Related Work

 \section{Related Work}

 \textbf{Vision-and-Language Navigation.} VLN tasks require an embodied agent to perceive, reason, and act in response to natural-language instructions.
-Early studies~\cite{hong2021vln,chen2021history,liu2023bird} focused on discrete navigation on connectivity graphs with panoramic RGB–D inputs, achieving strong in-domain results but relying on heavy sensors and pre-scanned viewpoints.
-Subsequent works~\cite{wu2020towards,vlnce} have moved toward continuous control and low-level action prediction to better reflect real-world deployment, while several efforts~\cite{hong2022bridging,wang2023gridmm,an2022bevbert,dai2024unitedvln,nguyen2019vision,wang2022towards,schumann2024velma} have investigated monocular RGB or RGB–D variants that relax reliance on panoramic sensing.
-Concurrently, the emergence of MLLMs has spurred monocular-only VLN systems that leverage vision–language backbones for stronger cross-scene transfer and lower hardware cost~\cite{navid,uni-navid,navila,streamvln}.
-Despite these advances, most VLN methods remain limited to reactive state-to-action mapping modeling, neglecting the potential causal relationship between changes in visual observation and corresponding actions.
-Lacking such causal grounding, agents struggle to anticipate visual consequences, which leads to unstable turning or stop behaviors and long-horizon error accumulation.
-In contrast, our \textsc{NaVIDA} explicitly encodes the action and induced visual change through inverse-dynamics supervision, enabling the policy to couple language grounding with short-horizon causal prediction and thereby stabilizing execution under monocular sensing.
+Early studies~\cite{hong2021vln,chen2021history,liu2023bird} focused on discrete navigation on connectivity graphs with panoramic RGB-D inputs, achieving strong in-domain results but relying on heavy sensors and pre-scanned viewpoints.
+Subsequent works~\cite{wu2020towards,vlnce} have moved toward continuous control and low-level action prediction to better reflect real-world deployment, while several efforts~\cite{hong2022bridging,wang2023gridmm,an2022bevbert,nguyen2019vision,wang2022towards,schumann2024velma} have investigated monocular RGB or RGB-D variants that relax reliance on panoramic sensing.
+Concurrently, the emergence of MLLMs has spurred monocular-only VLN systems that leverage vision-language backbones for stronger cross-scene transfer and lower hardware cost~\cite{navid,uni-navid,navila,streamvln}.
+Despite these advances, most existing VLN methods remain limited to reactive state-to-action mappings, neglecting explicit modeling of how executed actions relate to subsequent visual transitions.
+Without such action understanding ability, agents struggle to anticipate short-horizon observation dynamics, often resulting in unstable turning, premature stopping, and compounding errors over long trajectories.
+In contrast, \textsc{NaVIDA} introduces inverse-dynamics supervision as an state-transition objective within policy learning.
+By aligning this with instruction-based action prediction in a shared feature and action space, our approach improves execution stability under monocular sensing.